Kikkocrypto/MyFirst_WebApp/README.md

 # MyFirst_WebApp
-Web app completa di Back-end e Front-end.
+Web app complete with Back-end and Front-end.
+The app is divided into 3 branches.
-L'app è divisa in 3 branches.

-MAIN per visualizzare questo file di informazioni.
-BACK-END per visualizzare la logica dell'applicazione.
-FRONT-END per vedere l'applicazione al completo, compresa di grafica.
-Per poter funzionare con MySQL, si consiglia di modificare il file "Application.properties" in "resources" con i dati di connessione al DB (Password, nomeUtente e link di connessione)     LINK:  https://github.com/Kikkocrypto/MyFirst_WebApp/blob/Back-end/MyEXE_Spring_REST_JPA/src/main/resources/application.properties
+MAIN to display this information file.
+BACK-END to view the logic of the app.
+FRONT-END to view the full application, including graphics.
+In order to work with MySQL, it is recommended that the file “Application.properties” be changed to “resources” with the DB connection data (Password, nameUser and connection link) LINK:

+Translated with DeepL.com (free version)LINK:  https://github.com/Kikkocrypto/MyFirst_WebApp/blob/Back-end/MyEXE_Spring_REST_JPA/src/main/resources/application.properties